Corrective Services NSW

 CSNSW Victims Register

-Are you a victim of an offender serving a sentence?
+Are you a victim of an adult offender serving a sentence?

 The Corrective Services New South Wales (CSNSW) Victims Register may share certain information about offenders who are serving a sentence in New South Wales as a result of a criminal act against victims.
 We aim to provide you with a responsive and supportive service to support you during this difficult time.